 Many reasons for deactivation are preventable.
 Here are simple things you can do to avoid issues in the future..

-Keep your ratings high with simple best practices — Use a phone mount, follow GPS directions, drive smoothly, and communicate with your passenger.
 You can’t avoid all bad ratings, but if you’re getting close to 4.7 stars it’s a sign that there are things you can improve on.

 Invest in a dashcam — A dashcam that records inside the cabin can be the best way to defend yourself against a false complaint.
-But be warned: Uber doesn’t always give you the chance to send in dashcam footage.
-But it never hurts to have evidence on your side for a serious complaint.

-Cancel on bad customers and situations that lead to complaints — It’s a good idea to cancel a bad ride before things get out of hand.
+Cancel on bad customers and recognize situations that lead to complaints — It’s a good idea to cancel a bad ride before things get out of hand.
 Cancelling early can prevent further confrontation, bad ratings, and false complaints.

 Let Uber support know about negative encounters with passengers — Report any issues you have with a passenger as soon as possible.
 And if you get a serious complaint, promptly respond with your side of the story.